What is the Simola Hillclimb?

 Should I bring ear protection?

 We recommended ear protection for all attendees and especially for kids.
-Hearing protection will be available free of charge at the entry gates free of charge.
+Hearing protection will be available free of charge at the entry gates.

 Are there medical facilities?